 They were going to hate me… and I do apologize, but the airline had provided literature in the head rest pocket of the seat in front of me.
 I quickly called up the powers of origami and folding the free magazine into a shelf, it wasn’t great… my phone kept sliding around and twice I had to catch it before it crashed to the floor; or worse, my tray… where it would fling everything on me and my neighbors.
-Let’s not let that happen, I kept thing… as I nervously shoveled food into my face to reduce the amount of time and anxiety.
+Let’s not let that happen, I kept thinking… as I nervously shoveled food into my face to reduce the amount of time and anxiety.

-This experience really got me thinking, there are thousands of phone holders for cars - what about aircraft?
+This experience really got me wondering, there are thousands of phone holders for cars - what about aircraft?
 Over the following days, I started looking for a holder on Amazon and Google.
 There were a few, but I kept my recent flight experience in mind as I started ruling out designs before making a purchase.

 A couple that I considered were like the mangled magazine that I left behind; it was a flat, moldable shelf that you would lock into a tray, a clamping system, or even a clear zipper lock bag “life hack”.
 Each of these methods required that I lost the use of my tray system, was bulky or simply seemed seriously inconvenient.
 What I really wanted was something that was easy to use, adjustable, adaptable, and above all something that would secure my phone.
 I mean, they're not getting cheaper right?!